 The flu, also called influenza, is an infection caused by the influenza virus.
 It can easily spread from person-to-person through coughing and sneezing, or other objects (toys, cups) in contact with an infected person’s mouth or nose.

-The flu is different than a cold
+The flu is different to a cold

 Colds and the flu are both respiratory infections caused by viruses.
 The simplest way to tell the difference is by the symptoms.